 As I mentioned before, enslaved Africans – many of them from the region encompassing Mali – were brought to almost all parts of North and South America.
 The list below can give you a basic idea, but it is by no measure comprehensive:

-- More than 1 million slaves ended up in Jamaica
+- More than 1 million enslaved people ended up in Jamaica

 - Almost 5 million were brought to Brazil